4 October 1962

 21 April 1967

 Following the deaths of several Soviet agents the Saint is assigned to protect Russian colonel Smolenko, who is traveling by train from Berlin to Paris, and is surprised to find that the colonel is female.
 He saves her life in an assassination attempt on the train and they again cheat death when they arrive in Paris.
-A letter bomb to the Colonel has been posted in Switzerland, so the Saint and the colonel fly there to locate the bomb factory.
+A letter bomb to the Colonel has been posted in Switzerland, so the Saint and the colonel fly there to locate the bomb factory and find out who is behind the murders.

 5 May 1967